 Bill Brady - Code Enforcement x5 - email@example.com

 Danville Borough residents ONLY can drop off recycling at the Public Works Department on Wednesdays between 8AM - 2:00PM.
+Cardboard may be dropped off Wednesday thru Thursday at noon.
+On July 11th, the Borough will go back to the normal weekend drop-off.
 This drop off location is ONLY for Danville Borough residents.

 Danville is a borough in and the county seat of Montour County, Pennsylvania, United States, along the North Branch of the Susquehanna River.
 Danville is home to 4,699 people as of the 2010 census.